 - Mix together filling ingredients.

 - Remove yams/sweet potatoes from Pressure Cooker and place into a bowl.
-Add butter, egg, cinnamon, a slight dusting of nutmeg and a pinch of salt.
+Add butter, egg, brown sugar, cinnamon, a slight dusting of nutmeg and a pinch of salt.
 Use an electric mixer and whip.

 - Pour 2/3 of the sweet potato mixture into greased casserole dish.